 Legal mail is opened and inspected in the presence of the inmate.
 Legal mail includes letters to or from courts, court staff, and attorneys.
-Special mail includes letters to and from state and federal agencies and officials.
+Special mail includes letters to and from state and federal agencies.

-To address mail to an offender, you must include the offender's full legal name and DOC identification number and the institution address.
+Mail to an offender, you must include the offender's full legal name and DOC identification number and the institution address.
 Here is an example of how to address an envelope to an offender:

-John Doe, DOC #000000 Dodge Correctional Institution PO Box 700 Waupun, WI 53963-0700
+John Doe DOC #000000 Dodge Correctional Institution PO Box 700 Waupun, WI 53963-0700